 - Credits earned do not count the credits for which a student is currently registered.

-- Advising begins March 20.
+- Advising for Spring 2024 begins October 17.
 Contact your advisor to plan your schedule.

 How do I know who my advisor is?

 Log in to MyKC, and go to the Student tab.
 On the left-hand side, at the bottom, select Advising.
 In the advising area, you will see your Advisor/Major Information.
 Also, your primary advisor’s name appears at the top of your schedule.

 How do I contact my advisor?

 If you know the name of your advisor, but do not have their contact information or know the location of their office, you can use the People Search Directory on the College website to find this information.